jhogan/core/STYLE.md

   notation)
 * Multiple uses of a variable name should end with 1, then 2, etc.
+* Variable names that are the same as Python keywords should end with an underscore

 ### Justification
 The most important attributes of variable names is the ability to easily